MarinaMurashev/codepath-todo-app/README.md

 Notes:

 Spent time on not allowing user to submit blank items, both from the main screen and from the edit screen.
-In addition, spent time on keyboard experience: keyboard should not be visible on the main screen when an item is successfully added, and when a user returns to that screen after editing an item.
+In addition, spent time on keyboard experience: keyboard should hide on the main screen when an item is successfully added, and when a user returns to that screen after editing an item.

 Walkthrough of all user stories: